longlamduc/Intek-Sprite-Detection/README.md

 | ------------------------------------------------------------- | ------------------------------------------------------------------- |
 | ![](optimized_sprite_sheet_bounding_box_white_background.png) | ![](optimized_sprite_sheet_bounding_box_transparent_background.png) |

-# Waypoint: Write a class `SpriteSheet`
+# Waypoint: Write a Class `SpriteSheet`

-Write a class `SpriteSheet` which constructor accepts an argument `image` that corresponds to either:
+Write a class `SpriteSheet` which constructor accepts an argument `fd` that corresponds to either:

 - the name and path (a string) that references an image file in the local file system;
 - a [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) object that references an image file in the local file system ;
 - a [file object](https://docs.python.org/3/glossary.html#term-file-object) that MUST implement [`read()`](https://docs.python.org/3/library/io.html#io.IOBase.read), [`seek()`](https://docs.python.org/3/library/io.html#io.IOBase.seek), and [`tell()`](https://docs.python.org/3/library/io.html#io.IOBase.tell) methods, and be opened in binary mode;
 - a [`Image`](https://pillow.readthedocs.io/en/stable/reference/Image.html) object.

-This constructor also accepts an optional argument `transparent_color` that identifies the transparent color of the image.
-The type of `transparent_color` argument depends on the images' mode:
+This constructor also accepts an optional argument `background_color` that identifies the background color (i.e., transparent color) of the image.
+The type of `background_color` argument depends on the images' mode:

 - an integer if the mode is grayscale;
 - a tuple `(red, green, blue)` of integers if the mode is `RGB`;
 - a tuple `(red, green, blue, alpha)` of integers if the mode is `RGBA`.
 The `alpha` element is optional.
 If not defined, while the image mode is `RGBA`, the constructor considers the `alpha` element to be `255`.

-  -->
+Integrate the function `find_most_common_color` as a static method of the class `SpriteSheet`.

+Add a read-only property `background_color` that returns the background color of the image that was passed to the constructor of the class `SpriteSheet`.
+If the argument `background_color` that was passed to the constructor of this class was `None`, the function of the read-only property `background_color` calls the static method `find_most_common_color` to determine the background color of the image, otherwise the function simply returns the value of the argument `background_color` that was passed.

+Integrate the function `find_sprites` as an instance method of the class `SpriteSheet`.
+You need to remove the optional argument `background_color` of this function; you need to use the private attribute of the class `SpriteSheet` that references the background color of the image of this sprite sheet.

+If your function `find_sprites` was using some other functions, these functions need to be integrated to the class `SpriteSheet` (more likely as private methods).

+Integrate the function `create_sprite_labels_image` as an instance method of the class `SpriteSheet`.
+You need to remove all the arguments `sprites` and `label_map`, and you need to use the respective instance private attributes of the class `SpriteSheet` instead.